314dev/PI/docs/source/common/lightning_module.rst

          self.log("train_loss", loss, on_step=True, on_epoch=True, prog_bar=True, logger=True)
          return loss

-The :meth:`~pytorch_lightning.core.lightning.LightningModule.log` object automatically reduces the requested metrics across a complete epoch and devices.
+The :meth:`~pi_ml.core.lightning.LightningModule.log` object automatically reduces the requested metrics across a complete epoch and devices.
 Here's the pseudocode of what it does under the hood:

 .. code-block:: python